qdsang/TinyMPC.github.io/docs/index.md

 !!! success ""

-    🏆 TinyMPC has been selected as a finalist for Best Conference Paper Award, Best Student Paper Award, and Best Paper Award in Automation at [IEEE ICRA 2024](https://2024.ieee-icra.org/)!
+    🏆 TinyMPC won the Best Paper Award in Automation and was a finalist for Best Conference Paper Award and Best Student Paper Award at [IEEE ICRA 2024](https://2024.ieee-icra.org/awards-and-finalists/)!
 Thank you to everyone who has used TinyMPC and provided feedback!

 [Get Started :material-arrow-right-box:](get-started/examples.md){.md-button}
 [ICRA Paper :simple-arxiv:](https://arxiv.org/abs/2310.16985){:target="_blank" .md-button}